Otajonov/televel/README.md

 To install Televel, follow these steps:

 1. Install the package via Composer:

     composer require otajonov/televel

 2. Publish the package configuration and Provider files:

     php artisan vendor:publish --provider="Televel\TelevelServiceProvider" --tag="config"

 This will publish the configuration file to `config/televel.php`, where you can configure your Telegram bots.

+3. Make sure your APP_URL in `.env` file is set correct, and is `https`.

+4. Run `php artisan televel:setup` and provide your Bot Token

+5. Congrats.
+Your Bot should be already running. /start it and happy coding!

 Commands
 --------